nomic-ai/semantic-search-app-template/README.md

 ### Getting started
 The typical process for building a semantic search app includes:
 1. Gathering a dataset of text, images or other content you want your app to search through.
-2. Generate [embeddings](https://vaclavkosar.com/ml/Embeddings-in-Machine-Learning-Explained) of your data.
+2. Generating [embeddings](https://vaclavkosar.com/ml/Embeddings-in-Machine-Learning-Explained) of your data.
 This is usually done using an Embedding API such as Cohere or OpenAI.
-3. Write code that performs vector similarity search over your embeddings and returns back your content.
+3. Writing code that performs vector similarity search over your embeddings and returns back your content.
-4. Integrate all of this into a back-end which you can hit over a REST API.
+4. Integrating all of this into a back-end which you can hit over a REST API.

 This app template simplifies the process by providing a ready to deploy FastAPI and React app that interfaces with the [Atlas Embedding Database](https://docs.nomic.ai/how_does_atlas_work.html).

 Atlas allow you to upload your content (text documents, embeddings) and instantly access semantic search over your data.
-Additionally, Atlas comes built with a visual debugger allowing you to see the types of results your semantic search app will generate for any query.
+Importantly, Atlas comes built with a visual debugger allowing you to see the types of results your semantic search app will generate for any query.